Key References & Legislation

 If your file already includes payroll confusion, delayed reporting, or arguments about whether the injury really arose from work, do not treat those as minor admin issues.
 They often become the foundation for a later claim denial or pre-existing condition dispute.

-Step 4: Understand insurer timeframes
+Step 4: Understand insurer decisions and timeframes

-Report the injury, get it into the register, and book your treating doctor.
+The early triage stage should be used to report the injury, get it into the register, and book your treating doctor.
 Delay here often becomes an avoidable insurer argument later.

 Track whether the insurer is paying provisionally, requesting more material, or setting up a reasonable-excuse delay.
 Silence is not safety.